parasagrawal71/shop-anywhere/README - Things used to develop this project.md

 - CSS Good Pratices
 	- BEM based CSS Naming Convention
 	- Add flex stlyes in common styles to reuse it.
+- Debouncing for search box
+- Privates routes using react-router-dom